Posted on February 13, 2018 -

 - High cholesterol: High levels of LDL cholesterol can lead to blocked arteries, which raises the risk of heart disease.
 Try adding these 11 foods to your diet to lower cholesterol.

 - Diabetes: If you have diabetes, ensure you’re controlling your blood sugar levels and eating a balanced diet to minimize risk of heart disease.
+For a detailed analysis of preventing and treating diabetes naturally, follow this link, Diabetes

 - Stress: High levels of stress can raise cholesterol levels, increased blood pressure, or create disturbances in heart rhythm.
 Try these 16 simple stress-relievers next time you’re feeling overwhelmed.